 Paralegals, on the other hand are employed not as administrators but as legal fee earners to lawyers.
 Their knowledge of law does not have to be on par with that of solicitor barristers but they must be fully competent to work in whichever field of law they choose.
 They do not have to cover the same law syllabus as lawyers and they can specialise in one or two areas of law.
 They must also have overall knowledge of the Canadian legal system, including the nature of Contracts, Criminal Law and more.
 They must also know Procedural law which can cover Immigration, Wills, Conveyancing, Criminal Litigation, Civil Litigation, Divorces or other aspects.

 The role of a paralegal differs in Ontario to that of other provinces.
 In Ontario, they are governed by the Law Society which also govern the profession for solicitor barristers.
 The Law Society has implemented several code of conduct for paralegals and one is that they must be licensed in order to practise in Ontario as Paralegals.
-In all other provinces, they work under supervision of qualified lawyers, providing lower operating costs to members of the public.
+In all other provinces, they work under supervision of qualified lawyers, providing lower operating costs to members of the public - Paralegals in the Provinces.
 They do not face such restrictions as in Ontario.
 They are able to qualify in different ways to that in Ontario.
 This bodes very well for paralegals in these provinces as students from all over, regardless of location, can study, qualify and work as paralegals without the restrictions seen in Ontario.

 Whichever path you choose to follow, you will be entering a profession which should prove to be not only interesting but also very rewarding.
 It is also worth bearing in mind that regardless of whichever path you begin with, you can always upgrade to progress your career.